 \$51,684,816.
 After total remediation costs exceed \$51,684,816, the policy provides for payment of 100% of the environmental remedial costs on covered sites up to a policy limit of \$77,000,000.
 The policy also provides for an additional coverage of up to \$25,000,000 in costs for third party liabilities, regulatory changes, or unknown contaminates on these specific sites.
 The Port had prepaid for the estimated current value of the remedial actions defined in the policy as of January 20, 2005; however, by the end of 2016, all of these prepaid funds were expended.
 The Port, in reassessing its remediation liabilities has also estimated what portion of the remediation costs will be reimbursed by insurance.
-This analysis has resulted in the Port booking an Environmental Insurance Receivable of \$18,850,000, representing the net present value of all expected reimbursements from the insurance policy less the amounts paid by the Port under the terms of the policy.
+This analysis, and the fact that the insurer admits coverage, has resulted in the Port booking an Environmental Insurance Receivable of \$18,640,000, representing the net present value of all expected reimbursements from the insurance policy less the amounts paid by the Port under the terms of the policy.
+These amounts are both probable and estimable and therefore realizable as an asset.